 There is no one clear answer when it comes to child support; every case is uniquely different.
 This is so even in California where, typically, child-support awards are based on a formula.

-Stacy D. Phillips is a Certified Family Law Specialist and a founding partner of Phillips, Lerner, Lauzon & Jamra, a Los Angeles family-law firm.
+Stacy D. Phillips is a Certified Family Law Specialist and a founding partner of Phillips Lerner, a Los Angeles family law firm.
 She specializes in a diversity of complex, high-asset marital and paternity cases.
-She can be reached at (310) 277-7117.
-View her Divorce Magazine profile.